Temitope96/SQL-Scripts/README.md

 ## 📖 Overview / Introduction
 The Olympic Games (a major international sporting event featuring summer and winter sports competitions) is an event held every four years, involving thousands of athletes from around the world, who represent their countries in various sporting competitions.
-This Project seeks to explore the vast amount of events data (which has been collected decades over), identifying trends within the competing countries, across the various games, as well as analyzing them to profer and inform futuristic prediction.
+This Project seeks to explore the vast amount of events data (which has been collected decades over), uncovering insights amongst the competing countries, across the various games, and analyzing them to profer descriptive analogies as well as providing automated processes to fish out important statistics.

 ## 📂 Dataset
 The Dataset used for this project is [Olympics Event Dataset](https://www.kaggle.com/datasets/semaaabumousa/athlete-eventscsv) available on Kaggle
+/*
 ## ❓ Case Study Questions
 <details><summary>Open List of Questions</summary>
 <p>